dylanjustice/gatsby-resume/src/pages/index.md

 -   Operationally focused software engineer with a passion for building, deploying and running software in production.
 -   Skilled cloud engineer with experience building out architectures and deploying resilient applications in AWS and Azure.
 -   Proven experience developing high quality software solutions from scratch in a variety of technology stacks and leading highly effective engineering teams.
--   Demonstrated a passion for using technology to make processes more efficient for people.
+-   Enthusiastic about using technology to make processes more efficient for people.
 Complex problems don't necessarily require complex solutions.
 Solutions that are simple can be cost-effective and game-changing.
 -   Creating a culture of continuous improvement is a priority for me as a team leader.
 I focus on reducing lead times through automation, cloud infrastructure, and human systems.
 -   I'm well-spoken and have polished communication skills, making me ideal for teams and clients interested in exceeding their goals.
 -   Amateur technology blogger.
 Novice bartender.
 Watersports enthusiast.